ddbj/www/_faq/en/accession-number-not-received.md

 lang: en
 ---

-## I have not yet received accession number, how many days does it take to get accession number?

 <p>We cannot answer the days to issue accession number(s) because it depend on the contents of your submission.<br>If you do not receive any email from DDBJ after 5 working days, please contact us from <a href="/contact-ddbj-e.html#to-ddbj">contact form</a>.
 See <a href="/calendar-e.html">DDBJ Calendar</a> about working days of DDBJ Center.
   <p>Please make sure <a href="/ddbj/precautions-e.html">not to block E-mails from DDBJ</a>.</p>